Microcurrent Point Stimulation

 There are two general types of electric current: the back-and-forth ﬂow of alternating current (AC), which powers most of our household appliances, and direct current (DC), which ﬂows in one direction.
 While TENS (transcutaneous electrical nerve stimulation) devices utilize alternating current, MPS therapy uses direct current, mirroring the current (or electron ﬂow) of the human nervous system.
 Unlike TENS devices, MPS uses a noninvasive, metal tip, not pads, to apply low-amperage stimulation current directly to the skin, providing precise pain therapy.

 Scar tissue, depending on the location, may cause pain throughout the body.
-What many people don’t realize is the physiological impact that scars can have on their bodies — whether its a minor scar earned by falling off a tricycle at age four, a high-school football injury, or a C-section scar sustained during the birth of a child.
+What many people don’t realize is the physiological impact that scars can have on their bodies — whether its a minor scar earned by falling off a tricycle at age four, a high-school football injury, cancer removal site, sinus congestion, appendectomy, cosmetic surgery, mastectomy, reconstructive surgery, or a C-section scar sustained during the birth of a child.
 While not every scar presents a problem, many do.
 If your body doesn’t breakdown scar tissue completely, it will often spread — triggering your body to compensate.
 Any kink, pull or restriction in one area can affect everything else.
 If your movements are restricted, your muscles will be forced to work harder.
 If your nerves are trapped, your circulation can be restricted — and so on.
 The reason for this is because you’re essentially held together by one huge single sheet of connective tissue, or fascia.
 This fascia wraps around your entire body like an intricate spider web and influences the way you function — from your muscles and your bones, to your organs, nerves, veins and arteries.

 Scar Release Therapy (SRT) is a technique used to release scars where MPS is applied bi-laterally to the entire length of a scar and then connected to key acupuncture points for localized cellular release and electrical re-connection of the body.
 This technique is especially effective in treating scars and adhesions deep inside us.
 This scar release also releases fascia and muscles which may be adversely influenced by the scar.
 Releasing scars which "cut" or "severe" meridians and nerve pathways (dermatomes) can often be the single most important factor in the treatment of chronic pain & many women's health issues.
 In many cases, the outcomes are immediate and long-lasting.
 The location of the scar is also important.
 SRT is based on the theory that scars and adhesions can adversely affect the structural and fascial systems, sensitize the nervous system, and cause chronic pain throughout the body.